I was a college freshman and just moved in at Kalayaan Residence Hall, a dormitory inside the UP Diliman campus.

 But before I could repair the situation, her eyes suddenly became curious and asked me, “So do you agree?
 Did Kuya Alvin made the right choice?”

-I was about to read my remaining messages when she asked me, “Are you doing anything tonight?
+But then she asked, “Are you doing anything tonight?
 Would you like to go to the UP Fair with me?
-My friends are all studying for their exams and I’m only free tonight, I have my midterms in the coming days as well.”
+My friends are all studying for their exams and I’m only free tonight because I have midterms later this week.”

-I was slightly caught off guard by such a forward invitation from a girl I barely know but then I realized that this was just a friendly gesture and I should get used to the outgoing and sociable personalities in the university where academic freedom is a lifestyle.
+I was slightly caught off guard by such a forward invitation from a girl I barely know, but then I realized that this was probably just a friendly gesture and I should get used to the outgoing and sociable personalities in the university where academic freedom is a lifestyle.

 I teased her with a reply, “Like a date?”

 To which she answered, “Since it’s Valentine’s, then yes, like a Valentine’s date.
-I’d just like to attend my first UP Fair.
-I heard so many stories from my sister about it and how I shouldn’t miss it.”
+I would just like to attend my first UP Fair.
+I heard so many stories about it from my sister, and how I shouldn’t miss it.”

-I’d have to agree with her.
-The UP Fair is one of the most celebrated events in the campus.
-I, myself was excited to see it for the first time.
-I was lucky to have my midterm exams later that week so I’m also free that night.
+I agree.
+The UP Fair is one of the most celebrated events in campus.
+I was excited myself to see it for the first time.
+And I was lucky to have my midterms later that week as well, so I was also free that night.

 “Okay, it’s a date.
-See you here at the lobby around 7.”
-I replied excitedly as I rationalized that most of my friends are out on dates or studying for their exams anyway.
+See you here at the lobby around 7,” I replied excitedly.
+I rationalized that my friends are out on dates or studying for their exams too anyway.

 We walked towards the Sunken Garden and chatted freely about ourselves.
 From afar, we could hear a band fine-tuning an electric guitar as we see more students walking along with us, also making their way to the UP Fair.

 The rest of the night was a mix of romantic interludes and bursts of juvenile spontaneity.
 We rode the ferris wheel while eating cotton candy.
-We binged on street foods and shawarma.
+We binged on street food, and our common favorite, shawarma.